Skip to main content

 The Endocrine System an Interconnected Network

-Your functions as the body’s internal messaging service, a sophisticated network of glands that produce and release hormones.
+Your endocrine system functions as the body’s internal messaging service, a sophisticated network of glands that produce and release hormones.
 These chemical messengers travel through the bloodstream, regulating everything from your metabolism and mood to your sleep cycles and libido.
 Think of it as a highly sensitive orchestra, where each hormone is an instrument.

 For the music to be harmonious, each instrument must be in tune and play at the correct volume and time.
 When one hormone level is too high or too low, the entire composition can become dissonant, leading to the symptoms you experience.